What is Localization? All you Need to Know

 Translation Context and Visual Context

 Translating is a tough job by itself, and localization does not make it any easier.
 Having context to work with, however, is a huge helping hand for translators.
-Not to mention reviewers and the rest of the team by extension, too.
+Not to mention reviewers and the rest of the team, by extension, too.

-With Transifex, you can insert context both in the form of text and visual context with screenshots as well.
+With Transifex, you can insert context in both the form of text and visual context with screenshots as well.

 Translation Checks